aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_6.rst

 =============

 .. warning::

     The SDNSubscriber DataSource is only available in `CODAC Core System <https://www.iter.org/machine/supporting-systems/codac/codac-core-system>`__ distributions.

 The :vcisdoxygenmccl:`SDNSubscriber` DataSource can be used to receive application data over the ITER SDN network.

-Typicaly use-cases include subscribing to data from a remote application.
+Typical use cases include subscribing to data from a remote application.
 This data can be used for monitoring or control purposes.
 In the latter case, the data is used to synchronise the ``RealTimeThread``.

-In this section, the ``LinuxTimer`` will be replaced by a ``SDNSubscriber`` and the ``RealTimeThread`` will execute everytime a SDN topic arrives.
+In this section, the ``LinuxTimer`` will be replaced by a ``SDNSubscriber`` and the ``RealTimeThread`` will execute every time an SDN topic arrives.

-The publisher will be the application developed as part of the exercise from the previous section, which is streaming application data and statistics over SDN.
+The publisher will be the application developed as part of the exercise in the previous section, which streams application data and statistics over SDN.
 The configuration file for the sender is ``../Configurations/MassSpring/RTApp-MassSpring-28-Sender.cfg``.

 The ``SDNSubscriber`` configuration is similar to the ``UDPReceiver``, with the main difference being that the topic name is set from the variable ``TUTORIAL_TOPIC_NAME``, which is replaced by the ``Makefile.cfg``.
 The ExecutionMode is set to ``RealTimeThread``, which means that the pace of the ``RealTimeThread`` will be determined by the arrival of SDN topics.